Christian-825/transaction-management-system/README.md

 ## **Configuration**

-The backend requires environment variables defined in a `.env` file.
+The backend uses environment variables defined in a `.env` file.
-Since `.env` is not included, you need to create it manually.

-1. Navigate to the `server/` folder.
-2. Create a file named `.env`.
+- A `.env` file is **included** in the `server/` folder for convenience.
-3. Add the following content:
+- It contains the following content by default:

 ```
 PORT=4000